TexasInstruments/edgeai-tensorlab/README.md

 ## Installation

-This repository requires mmdet Python package from mmdetection to be installed.
-Please refer to [installation instructions for mmdetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/install.md) for installation and also for dataset preparation.
+This repository requires **mmdet** Python package from mmdetection to be installed.

+Please refer to [installation instructions for mmdetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/install.md) for installation instructions and also for dataset preparation.
 If you get any issues with the master branch of mmdetection, please try after checking out the latest release tag.

-Note: mmdetection also requreis mmcv and several other dependencies to be installed as described in the above URL.
+Note: mmdetection also requreis **mmcv** and several other dependencies to be installed as described in the above URL.

-After installing mmdetection, please install [PyTorch-Jacinto-AI-DevKit](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/pytorch-jacinto-ai-devkit/browse/) as this repository uses several components from there - especially to define low complexity models and to do Quantization Aware Training (QAT) and Calibration.
+After installing **mmdet**, please clone and install [**PyTorch-Jacinto-AI-DevKit**](https://git.ti.com/cgit/jacinto-ai/pytorch-jacinto-ai-devkit/about/) using the link given in [jacinto-ai-devkit](https://github.com/TexasInstruments/jacinto-ai-devkit) as this repository uses several components from there - especially to define low complexity models and to do Quantization Aware Training (QAT) or Calibration.

 ## Get Started